Skip to main content

 1

 Visit gooutdoorsiowa.com.
-Create an account or sign in.
-Purchase hunting license + habitat fee.
-Apply for deer tags during draw periods.
-Pay with credit/debit card.
-Print your license
+Create an account or sign in with your Customer ID.
+Purchase hunting license + Habitat Fee (or combo).
+Apply for NR deer tags during the May–June draw window.
+Pay with credit/debit card; draw fee refunded if unsuccessful.
+Print your license or carry on mobile device

 2